johnnychhsu/Interview_notes/os_notes.md

     When there are no available resource, the process is put into a queue by calling `block()`, wait for the semaphore.
 Once there are semaphores, the process is resumed by calling `wakeup()`.
     This implementation is more efficient than using a while loop to check.

+**The difference between mutex and semaphore** **Mutex** is a lock mechanism, while semaphore is a signal mechanism.
+Mutex itself is a lock, it can only owned by a single process or thread at the same time.
+Also, only the owner can release the lock, this is used to assure atomic operation.

+**Semaphore** is a different concept, although the implementation of binary semaphore is similar to mutex.
+Semaphore can be multiple, thus once there is a room for it, the waiting process can join.